gon-uri/linking_number/README.md

 ---
 #### **Brief description**
-The function first interpolate both curves using the a B-spline method from `scipy` library, then it projects both curves to a 2-dimentional plane and computes the instersection of the curves in that plane.
-Then it computes the vector product of the projected oriented curves on each of these intersections to obatain the Linking Number.
+The function first interpolate both curves using the a B-spline method from `scipy` library.
+Then it projects both curves to a 2-dimentional plane and computes the instersection of the curves in that plane.
+For each intersection, it computes the vector product of the projected oriented curves on that point.
+Finally it sums all the contributions to obatain the Linking Number.
 For a detailed description of what a Linking Number is and how it is computed, please refer to out paper [here](https://aip.scitation.org/doi/10.1063/5.0013714).

 ---